Roland Ayers: Early life and education

 Ayers was born July 2, 1932, in Philadelphia, an only child who at age four drew pictures on the inside blank pages of his parents’ books.
-Alice and Lorenzo Ayers gave their son some paper and other materials, and he’d sit for hours and draw.
+Alice and Lorenzo Ayers gave their son some paper and other materials, and he'd sit for hours and draw.
 He drew war planes and jets, and copied the comics.
 His father, Ayers said in a 1978 exhibition catalog, showed him the beauty of words and inspired his interest in poetry.

 In 1944, when he was 11 years old, he was singled out in a newspaper article as one of the Hill Elementary School students whose works were included in the first annual art exhibit at the Rittenhouse Street YMCA in Philadelphia.

 He graduated from Germantown High School, joined the Army and spent two years in Germany as a cook.
 Afterward, he enrolled at the Philadelphia College of Art (now the University of the Arts), where he produced pen-and-ink drawings, collages, gouaches and watercolors.
 He graduated in 1954.
 He worked at the Philadelphia Recreation Department as a playground supervisor and sometimes designed for the department.
 He occasionally sold some of his works but could not entirely make a living at it.

 Artistic philosophy

 Ayers described himself to one writer as an artist who dealt with “the reality of dreams.”
 His pen-and-ink works, in particular, have been described as “magically surreal,” mystical and existential.
 The images include urban landscapes, people, African sculptures and nature.
-“Nature’s sounds, bodies moving, trees swaying in the wind, the sound of the sea.
+“Nature's sounds, bodies moving, trees swaying in the wind, the sound of the sea.
 These are the things I want to make people aware of as they look at my work,” he said.
 While his pen-and-ink figures exist in the unreal world of dreams, his paintings are more figurative.

 During the mid-1960s, Ayers found his way to Europe, traveling to Holland and Greece.
 As a Black artist, he felt unappreciated in the United States and found acceptance in Europe.

 In 1966 while in Greece, he had a mystical experience that caused him to realize the connectedness of humans and nature.
 “All is oneness, a blade of grass, you and I, shoes, and ice cream.”
 That revelation spurred him to focus on his drawings rather than watercolors (a medium he did not fully return to until 1972).
 The experience was a form of meditation and Ayers became a follower of self-awareness teacher Jiddhu Krishnamurti.

-Several of Ayers’ pen-and-ink works are in the Bibliotheque Royale de Belique (Royal Museum of Belgium): “May Queen (1971),” “Man-Child (1970),” “Dancing Woman and Charms (1971),” “Full Moon Time (1971)” and “Song(1971).”
+Several of Ayers’ pen-and-ink works are in the Bibliothèque Royale de Belique (Royal Museum of Belgium): “May Queen (1971),” “Man-Child (1970),” “Dancing Woman and Charms (1971),” “Full Moon Time (1971)” and “Song(1971).”

 In 1972, he visited West Africa, where he deepened his connection to his African heritage, which had been fueled by the 1960s Black power movement.